Edit Dashboards

-If see the ellipsis ( ... ) → your organization has given you the required Role Definitions to Edit a Dashboard.
+If see the ellipsis ... → your organization has given you the required Shared Access & Permissions to Edit a Dashboard.

-- Edit Dashboards → Rename Dashboards & Reports
+- Edit Dashboard → Rename Dashboards & Reports

-- Copy Dashboards → Make a copy of selected Dashboards & Reports
+- Duplicate Dashboard → Make a copy of selected Dashboards & Reports

-- Share Dashboards → Share Dashboards by Users or Roles
+- Share Dashboard → Share Dashboards by Users or Roles

 - Delete Dashboards → Careful!